xoxzo/blog.xoxzo.com/content/Events/MRBSA-2019-report-en.md

 ![Xoxzo at MRBSA 2019](/images/arbsa-2019/MRBSA_Panel1.jpg)

 Panel Discussion 2: The Investor Perspective
-The Investor Perspective is a panel-session consist of representatives from VCs, angle investors, crowd-funding experts and funding agencies, this was an informative session divulging insights straight from the investors themselves, sharing what they look for in a prospective investment, how to best prepare for your pitches and what not to do when approaching investors.
+The Investor Perspective is a panel-session consist of representatives from VCs, angel investors, crowd-funding experts and funding agencies, this was an informative session divulging insights straight from the investors themselves, sharing what they look for in a prospective investment, how to best prepare for your pitches and what not to do when approaching investors.

 ![Xoxzo at MRBSA 2019](/images/arbsa-2019/MRBSA_Panel2.jpg)